 If you have a Colombian business owner’s visa, you should know that it is your responsibility as an employer to make sure your employees’ health insurance, pension, uniform, and transportation are all paid for, or you could face substantial fines.
 If you are an employee with a Colombian work visa, you should know you’re entitled to these benefits.

 Protecting yourself as an employer starts with understanding the laws and having a solid Colombian labor contract.
-It also helps to have experienced, qualified accountants in Colombia who can take care of your employee payroll for you, to make sure you’re paying each benefit that is required by law.
+It also helps to have experienced, qualified accountants in Colombia who can take care of your Employee payroll in Colombia for you, to make sure you’re paying each benefit that is required by law.

 Labor Laws Favor the Employee